brunobaudry/moodle-local_deepler/README.md

 Each row has a little colored dot to indicate a status:

-- Red -> This field was never translated. (no {mlang} tag found)
+- Red -> This field was never translated. (no {mlang xx} tag for the xx target language found)
+- Green -> The filed was already translated and up to date (in the target language).
 - Orange -> This field was translated but there were some updates made in the Database.
 (Needs a review)
-- Green -> The filed was already translated and up to date (in the target language).

 ### Translation process

 #### Editing the source

 It is not possible to edit the source content from this plugin's interface.
-Nevertheless clicking on the PENCIL icon will jump you to the regular place for you to do so.
+Nevertheless, clicking on the PENCIL icon will jump you to the regular place for you to do so.

 ![](pix/source_editing.png)